-Introduction 2

-Important Points to Remember 4

-What happens before the exam season starts?
-5

-Who is responsible for the examinations?
-5

-Can students take holidays during term time?
-5

-What information will students receive about their examination entries?
-5

-Where will the examinations be held?
-5

-How do I know when exams take place?
-5

-At what times do the exam sessions begin?
-6

-What happens if a student has more than one exam at the same time?
-6

-How are students supervised?
-6

-What happens on Exam Days?
-7

-What happens if a student cannot find their place in the exam room?
-7

-What should students bring to the examinations?
-7

-What should students not bring with them?
-7

-May students bring a drink?
-7

-Regulations - The use of calculators 8

-What are the regulations regarding mobile phones and wristwatches?
-8

-What is meant by Malpractice?
-8

-What happens if a student is late?
-9

-What happens if a student does not turn up for an examination?
-9

-How are exams started?
-9

-What standards of behaviour are expected during examinations?
-9

-What should students wear for examinations?
-10

-Emergency Evacuations 10

-What should you do if you are ill at the time of one of the examinations?
-10
+Introduction 2 Important Points to Remember 4 What happens before the exam season starts?
+5 Who is responsible for the examinations?
+5 Can students take holidays during term time?
+5 What information will students receive about their examination entries?
+5 Where will the examinations be held?
+5 How do I know when exams take place?
+5 At what times do the exam sessions begin?
+6 What happens if a student has more than one exam at the same time?
+6 How are students supervised?
+6 What happens on Exam Days?
+7 What happens if a student cannot find their place in the exam room?
+7 What should students bring to the examinations?
+7 What should students not bring with them?
+7 May students bring a drink?
+7 Regulations - The use of calculators 8 What are the regulations regarding mobile phones and wristwatches?
+8 What is meant by Malpractice?
+8 What happens if a student is late?
+9 What happens if a student does not turn up for an examination?
+9 How are exams started?
+9 What standards of behaviour are expected during examinations?
+9 What should students wear for examinations?
+10 Emergency Evacuations What should you do if you are ill at the time of one of the evaminations?
+10 What should you do if you are ill at the time of one of the examinations?
 What do students do if they finish early?
-10

-What happens if a student has problems that may affect their examination performance?
-10

-How can a parent best help their child during the examination period?
-11

-After the Exam Season - Results and Certificates 12

-When and how are the results distributed?
-12

-What can I do if results are substantially different from what is anticipated?
-12

-How do I obtain copies of marked examination scripts?
-12

-When do students receive certificates?
-12

-Reviews of marking - centre assessed marks 14

-JCQ Info for candidates - Non-examination assessmentsJCQ 17

-Info for Candidates - Privacy Notice 20

-•

-ICQ Info for Candidates - Social Media 27

-JCQ Info for Candidates - Written examinations 28

-JCQ Warning to Candiates Poster 30

-JCQ No Unauthorised Items Poster 33
+10 10 What do students do it they linish early: What happens if a student has problems that may affect their examination 10 performance?
+11 How can a parent best help their child during the examination period?
+11 After the Exam Season - Results and Certificates 12 When and how are the results distributed?
+12 What can I do if results are substantially different from what is anticipated?
+12 How do I obtain copies of marked examination scripts?
+12 When do students receive certificates?
+12 Internal Appeals Procedure - centre assessed marks 14 JCQ Info for candidates - Non-examination assessmentsJCQ Info for Candidates - Privacy Notice 21 JCQ Info for Candidates - Social Media Error!
+Bookmark not JCQ Info for Candidates - Social Media Effort Bookmark Hol . defined.
+29 JCQ Warning to Candiates Poster 31 JCQ No Unauthorised Items Poster 34